nik-bbk/webdev_fall24/Week01/recipe.md

-# Scrambled Eggs
+# Ramen

-Good and tasty eggs.
+Good and tasty Ramen.

-- Eggs
-- Salt
-- Pepper
+- 1 Shin Ramyun Packet
-- Hot sauce
+- 1 Egg
+- 1 slice American Cheese
-- Ketchup
+- Kimchi

-1. Crack eggs in bowl
+1. Bring pot with 2 cups of water to boil
-2. Add salt and pepper
+2. Add
-3. Whisk eggs and seasoning together until combined
+3. h
+4.
+5.

-TODO: Link to an image of eggs
+TODO: Link to an image of ramen